reinarins/Automation_Interest_Check/README.md

 Developed by <a href="https://github.com/reinarins">@reinarins</a>
 <br>
-RPA Developer | UiPath | Digital innovation from a human and ethical perspective
+RPA Developer | Digital innovation from a human and ethical perspective
 <br>
 Feel free to connect on <a href="https://www.linkedin.com/in/irisfrro/">LinkedIn</a>!